 Extract, concentrate, cleanup, and analyze the blank according to the procedure for water, soil/sediment, and tissue samples.
-Analyze the method blank prior to analysis of samples from the same SDG.
+Analyze the method blank prior to analysis of samples from the same Sample Delivery Group (SDG).

-- 12.1.4 Technical Acceptance Criteria for Method Blank Analyses - 12.1.4.1 Acceptable method blanks must not contain any chemical interference or electronic noise at or above the CRQL at the $\mbox{m/z}$ of the native compounds. - 12.1.4.2 For all CDDs/CDFs, the method blanks must contain CDDs/CDFs at a concentration less than or equal to the CRQL.
-For OCDD/OCDF, the method blanks must contain concentrations less than three times the CRQL. - 12.1.4.3 The method blank must meet the technical acceptance criteria for sample analyses. - 12.1.5 Corrective Action for Method Blank Analyses - 12.1.5.1 If a method blank does not meet the technical acceptance criteria for method blank analysis, the Contractor must consider the analytical system to be out-of-control.
-Samples associated with a contaminated blank must be re-extracted and re-analyzed at no additional cost to USEPA. - 12.1.5.2 If contamination is the problem, the source of the contamination must be investigated and appropriate corrective measures must be taken and documented before further sample analysis proceeds.
+- 12.1.4 Technical Acceptance Criteria for Method Blank Analyses - 12.1.4.1 Acceptable method blanks must not contain any chemical interference or electronic noise at or above the Contract Required Quantitation Limit (CRQL) at the mass-to-charge ratio (m/z) of the native compounds. - 12.1.4.2 For all chlorinated dibenzo-p-dioxins/chlorinated dibenzofurans (CDDs/CDFs) [except octachlorinated dibenzo-p-dioxin/octachlorinated dibenzofuran (OCDD/OCDF)], the concentration of the native compounds in the method blank must be less than or equal to the CRQL.
+The concentration of OCDD/OCDF in the method blank must be less than three times the CRQL. - 12.1.4.3 The method blank must meet the technical acceptance criteria for sample analyses. - 12.1.5 Corrective Action for Method Blank Analyses - 12.1.5.1 If a method blank does not meet the technical acceptance criteria for method blank analysis, the Contractor must consider the analytical system to be out-of-control.
+Samples with native compound concentrations above the CRQLs and associated with a contaminated blank must be re-extracted and re-analyzed at no additional cost to USEPA. - 12.1.5.2 If contamination is the problem, the source of the contamination must be investigated and appropriate corrective measures must be taken and documented before further sample analysis proceeds.
 It is the Contractor's responsibility to ensure that method interferences caused by contaminants in the solvent, reagents, glassware, and sample storage and processing hardware that lead to discrete artifacts and/or elevated baseline in the HRGC/HRMS are eliminated.
 Samples associated with a contaminated blank must be re-extracted and re-analyzed at no additional cost to USEPA.